deeplearning4j/deeplearning4j/reinforcementlearning.md

 Reinforcement learning is the process of running the agent through sequences of state-action pairs, observing the rewards that result, and adapting the predictions of the Q function to those rewards until it accurately predicts the best path for the agent to take.
 That prediction is known as a policy.

 Reinforcement learning is an attempt to model a complex probability distribution of rewards in relation to a very large number of state-action pairs.
-This is one reason reinforcement learning is paired with a [Markov decision process](./markovchainmontecarlo), a method to sample that complex distribution to infer its properties.
+This is one reason reinforcement learning is paired with, say, a [Markov decision process](./markovchainmontecarlo), a method to sample from a complex distribution to infer its properties.
+It closely resembles the problem that inspired [Stan Ulam to invent the Monte Carlo method](http://permalink.lanl.gov/object/tr?what=info:lanl-repo/lareport/LA-UR-88-9068); namely, trying to infer the chances that a given hand of solitaire will turn out successful.

 Reinforcement learning is iterative.
 In its most interesting applications, it doesn’t begin by knowing which rewards state-action pairs will produce.
 It learns those relations by running through states again and again, like athletes or musicians iterate through states in an attempt to improve their performance.